Use Psychology to Boost Your Fundraiser

 1. Frame the ask

-Donors’ willingness to give is dependent on frame of mind, which in turn is determined by how you ask for a donation.
+Donors’ willingness to give is dependent on the frame of mind, which in turn is determined by how you ask for a donation.
 A Stanford study tested this theory by posing questions designed to foster two different mindsets, “one that leads to the consideration of feelings and emotional meaning derived from an action, and another that leads to the consideration of economic utility.”
 It turns out that asking “how much time would you like to donate” instead of “how much money would you like to donate” generates more donations from test subjects.

 Why?
 Donors asked for a monetary contribution are put into a transactional mindset.
 But ask them for their time, and they think about the experience of volunteering, which conjures up feelings of altruism.